BCDevOps/devops-platform-workshops/101-materials/Faciliator-Handbook.md

 There has been confusion of pod scaling when autoscalling is turned off. __If your pods have been scaled up by__ the autoscaler and then you remove it.
 It will _NOT_ automatically scale down.
 You will have to manually do this.

-Similarily if you manually scale a deployment, it will not rescale between deployments. (if it was scaled to zero, it will stay at zero!)
+Similarly, if you manually scale a deployment, it will not rescale between deployments. (if it was scaled to zero, it will stay at zero!)

 # Day 2